 I mentioned that both these models use Sound Seal technology and they are quieter than many other models, but I didn’t say how quiet.
 The amount insulations for reducing noise vary from models to models, here Evolution Essential XTR is much quieter than Evolution Compact.

 The Essential XTR also comes with a power cord and a sink top switch.
 A good sink top switch costs around 30-40 dollars, and a power cord for around $10.
 So that’s $50 worth items which the Compact model doesn’t include.
 This is the first time I am seeing a sink top switch included with a disposal, also called an air-switch it helps to trigger electrical contact with the help of an air tube.
 The lack of electrical components in the switch makes it safer to operate even when wet.

-Another area where Essential XTR wins over the Compact model is warranty.
-The XTR model comes with 6 years of warranty whereas InSinkErator Compact is covered only for 4 years.
+Another area where Essential XTR wins over the Compact model is the warranty.
+The XTR model comes with 6 years of warranty whereas the InSinkErator Compact is covered for 8 years.
 I don’t know why the warranty periods are different despite both having the same build quality.
 And the XTR weighs a bit more, most probably owing to the extra layer of noise insulation it has.
 The weight of the XTR disposal is 20 pounds whereas Compact weighs 19.5 pounds.